MATP6640/DSES6770

 Midterm Exam, Tuesday, April 6, 2010.

 Please do all three problems.
 Show all work.
 No books or calculators allowed.
-You may use any
+You may use any result from class, the homeworks, or the texts, except where stated.
+You may use one sheet of handwritten notes.
+The exam lasts 110 minutes.

 Throughout, the standard primal-dual LP pair is